Ghana Permanent Mission to the United Nations

 Our goal at the Ghana Mission is to work in support of the purposes and principles of the UN.

-The Permanent Mission of Ghana to the United Nations is located at 19 E 47th Street New York, NY 10017
+The Permanent Mission of Ghana to the United Nations is located at 19 East 47th Street New York, NY 10017

 The Permanent Mission of Ghana to the United Nations is divided into the following committees